-A large number of users have reported encountering the error message Something went wrong when trying to sync their mobile device photos with their PC by using Google Photos.
+A large number of users have reported encountering the error message Oops!
+Something went wrong when trying to sync their mobile device photos with their PC by using Google Photos.

 This error seems to affect users no matter if they use an iOS or Android device, and it might be caused by a conflict between protocols from the Google servers.
-Google has yet to release an official statement regarding this issue.

-Considering all of this information, in today’s article, we will discuss the best way to troubleshoot this issue and get back to transferring your photos to your PC with just a few clicks.
+In today’s article, we will discuss the best way to troubleshoot this issue and get back to transferring your photos to your PC with just a few clicks.
 Read on to find out how to do it.

 How to fix Something went wrong error in Google Photos?